 Contributory negligence occurs when the defendant claims that you contributed to your own injury in some way.
 You could have slammed on the brakes to avoid him as he sped through the red light.
 You should have seen him approaching from behind and moved out of the way so he didn’t rear-end you.
 You should have seen him turn left in front of you without warning and slowed your vehicle enough to avoid the collision.
 To avoid a collision with him, you could have swerved into the oncoming lane of traffic.
 All of these are instances where the defendant driver’s insurance company attempts to argue that you somehow contributed to your own injury.

-Every situation is unique.
-Personal injury lawyers can help guide your case through the insurance company’s defenses.
-Personal injury cases are usually not as easy as they first may seem.
-You need an attorney familiar with the North Texas court systems and settlement values.
-If you need a Dallas injury lawyer, North Texas automobile accident attorney, Wichita Falls injury attorney, or Plano accident attorney, you need to call us today for a free consultation.
-Our local phone number is (972) 599 4100.
-Our toll free number is (855) 599 4100.
+Every situation is distinct.
+Personal injury attorneys can assist you in navigating the insurance company’s defenses.
+Personal injury cases are rarely as simple as they appear.
+You will require the services of an attorney who is familiar with the North Texas court systems and settlement values.
+If you require the services of an automobile accident attorney, please contact us immediately for a free consultation.
+(972) 599 4100 is our phone number.FREE CASE REVIEWS

 By Doug Goyen, email@example.com

 - Debris Causing Accidents